Bindy Johal: Death

-On December 20, 1998, Johal was dancing at the Palladium nightclub in Vancouver when he was shot from behind at 4:30 a.m.
+On Sunday, December 20, 1998, Johal was dancing at the Palladium nightclub in Vancouver when he was shot from behind at 4:30 a.m.
+He was rushed to Vancouver General Hospital where he died 4 hours later.
 No witnesses were able to describe the assailant.
-Johal was rushed to a nearby hospital and died just four hours later.
 Four months before Johal's death, "at least three of Johal's associates had also been killed", with each killing alleged to be connected to Bindy, according to the confessions of Bal Buttar.
 In 2004, before he died, Bal Buttar told a reporter that he ordered the assassination of Johal, fearing that if he didn't do it, Johal would have had him murdered.
 The kidnapping trial was set to commence within two months of his murder; Buttar would have served up to 10 years if he had been convicted.
 Buttar was never convicted in the murder of Johal due to his blind and quadriplegic state.

-Johal was identified as one of the individuals in the Punjabi Canadian community who sought criminal activity as a means of fast success and money, a glamourized lifestyle and to counter racial discrimination and abuse with counter-violence:

-Why do you think Bindy Johal was a hero to many young Punjabi-Canadians?
-His legend had spread wide in the past few years among Indians not only here but also in Toronto and Montreal, New York and San Francisco.
-He stood up to his school principals, he beat up those who called him racial names — and he was making a lot of money.

 Kash Heed, commanding officer of the 3rd Police District in Vancouver, stated that it was really disappointing that someone as bright and intelligent as Johal would turn to a life of crime.
 He added that young people who want to emulate gangsters like Bindy see the benefits of being a criminal, but do not see the danger of putting their lives at risk.